 In addition to regular physical education classes, the follow opportunities are available to students at different age levels.

-Soccer is available to Middle School students during the fall season.
-We currently offer a Varsity Girls’ team coached by Theo Grayson and Mandy Scott, a Varsity Boys’ team coached by Greg DeRosa and Mark Melvin, and a JV Co-Ed team coached by Toby Fossland and Diego Quintero.
+Soccer is available to 5th through 8th years during the fall season.
+We currently offer a Varsity Girls’ team coached by Theo Grayson, a Varsity Boys’ team coached by Greg DeRosa and a JV Co-Ed team.
 Teams compete against other local independent schools.

 Basketball is available to Middle School students during the winter season.
 We currently offer a Varsity Girls’ team, a Varsity Boys’ team and a JV Co-Ed team.
 Teams compete against other local independent schools.

 Outdoor Club is available to Middle School students during fall and spring.
-Led by Middle School Head Teachers Tom Fahsbender and Jared Russell, the Outdoor Club meets afters school on Tuesdays for local hikes and other outdoor adventures.
+Led by Middle School Head Teacher Tom Fahsbender.
+The Outdoor Club meets afters school on Mondays and Tuesdays for local hikes and other outdoor adventures.
 The Outdoor Club also take overnight camping trips.

-The Ski Team is a new addition to our athletic program.
-Rachel Perry, a former ski racer who has coached for several years at Mohawk Mountain, will coach the team.
+The Ski Team is available to 5th through 8th years.
 Ski Team practices three times a week (Mondays, Wednesdays and Thursdays) at Mohawk in West Cornwall with competitions during the season.

 Ski Club is available to Lower Elementary students and up.
 Held at Mohawk Mountain in West Cornwall, students can sign-up for group ski lessons according to ski level.
 Siblings and family members are also eligible to purchase discount life tickets and seasonal rentals.
 Ski Club meets on Friday afternoons for six consecutive weeks beginning when school returns from Holiday Break in January.